The Optimal Way to Experience a Productive Home Office

 However, general ergonomics at the home office workplace is also important because if you want to work successfully in your home office on a long-term basis, you have to keep an eye on your health and fitness.
 An additional standing desk is also an excellent option to avoid working exclusively in a seated position.

 Virtual communication is a challenge in establishing and maintaining professional contact.
 Without a doubt, we can communicate wonderfully with digital tools.
 However, humour, feelings, worries and fears are easily lost in a digital exchange.
 Yet it is precisely these aspects that shape interpersonal interaction, create trust and strengthen the ability to solve problems together.
 Therefore the motto applies: digital and analogue - both are important.

 It is advisable not only to send digital messages but also to meet in person time and again to make small talk - if that is possible.
 Video calls with only one goal: Drinking coffee, after-work beer, or just chatting help increase joint productivity.

 These tips also extend to managing relationships with customers and clients.
 If you would like to learn more about maintaining customer satisfaction, check out this article.

 Work-life balance: movement for mind and body

-In the home office, too, the following applies: don't just strain your body, but also think about ways to relax it.
-After 90 minutes of work at the latest, a break is recommended.
-This includes a regular workout.
-Rewards that boost work motivation are generally a good idea.
-Digital leisure activities such as video games, series or social media can serve as rewards, but should be limited in time.
+In the home office, too, the following applies: don't just strain your body but also think about ways to relax it.
+After 90 minutes of work at the latest, a break is recommended, consisting of some physical movement, such as a brief walk Rewards that boost work motivation are generally a good idea.
+Digital leisure activities such as video games, series or social media can serve as rewards but should be limited in time.

 It's all about the right balance - now focus on your reputation!